LedgerHQ/app-openpgp/doc/developer/gpgcard3.0-addon.rst

 Key Backup
 ~~~~~~~~~~

-A full keybackup mecanism is provided.
+A full keybackup mechanism is provided.

 GPG-ledger